PopovEvgeniy/fntreconstructor/readme.txt

 This program lets you compile and decompile fonts for the MUGEN game engine.
 Give a target file name as the command-line argument to decompile a font.
-Give 3 command-line arguments to compile a font: a text file name, a graphics file name, and the font file name.
+Give 3 command-line arguments to compile a font: a text file name, a graphic file name, and the font file name.

 Exit codes